 If you or a loved one are experiencing pain that radiates from the back or buttocks all the way down the legs, you may have a common condition called sciatica.
-Many people in El Paso, TX. suffer with the pain of sciatica and many never achieve a long term solution.
+Many people in El Paso, TX., suffer from sciatica pain, and many never achieve a long-term solution.
 An untreated sciatic condition can continue to worsen and make the daily tasks of living go from difficult to impossible.

-The reason why the pain travels so far, seems to radiate up and down the legs and back, is because it is caused by the compression of the sciatic nerve, the longest nerve in the body.
+The pain travels so far seems to radiate up and down the legs and back because it is caused by the compression of the sciatic nerve, the longest nerve in the body.
 This nerve originates in the lumbar spine and extends into the buttocks before traveling down the leg to the ankle and foot.
-When the vertebrae in the low back are compressed, the roots of the sciatic nerve can become pinched and irritated which is what causes the pain and injury.
+When the vertebrae in the low back are compressed, the sciatic nerve roots can become pinched and irritated, which is what causes the pain and injury.

-Dr. Alex Jimenez has compiled articles discussing sciatica, a common and frequently reported series of symptoms affecting a majority of the population.
+Dr. Alex Jimenez has compiled articles discussing sciatica, a common and frequently reported series of symptoms affecting most of the population.
 The pain can vary widely.
 It occurs when there is pressure or damage to the sciatic nerve, a nerve found in the lower back which runs down the back of each leg as it controls the muscles of the back of the knee and lower leg.
-It also provides sensation to the back of the thigh, part of the lower leg, and the sole of the foot.
+It also provides sensation to the back of the thigh, part of the lower leg, and the sole.
 Dr. Jimenez explains how its symptoms can be relieved through the use of chiropractic treatment.

-Pain that radiates from the lower (lumbar) spine to the buttock region and down the back of your leg is the tell-tale signs of sciatica.
-An individual might feel discomfort almost anywhere along the nerve pathway, but more than likely it will follow a path from the lower back to the buttock and back of the thigh and calf.
+Pain that radiates from the lower (lumbar) spine to the buttock region and down the back of your leg is the tell-tale sign of sciatica.
+An individual might feel the discomfort almost anywhere along the nerve pathway, but more than likely, it will follow a path from the lower back to the buttock and back of the thigh and calf.

-There are a number of factors and reasons that can lead to sciatica.
-It is most commonly caused by disc injuries and bulges.
-In this occurrence, the disc presses against the nerve root causing the issue.
+There are several factors and reasons that can lead to sciatica.
+Disc injuries and bulges most commonly cause it.
+In this occurrence, the disc presses against the nerve root, causing the issue.
 Disc Injuries can occur because of poor posture, repetitive use injuries, and accidents.
 Sciatica is also common when there are subluxations (misalignments) in the spine due to postural issues, pregnancy, or trauma.
-Some patients say they simply bent over to pick up a piece of paper and they were hit with extreme pain.
+Some patients say they bent over to pick up a piece of paper, and they were hit with extreme pain.
 The reality is that the spinal condition was probably developing for quite some time before the triggering incident occurred.

 Risk factors include: